 Convergent validity and accepted reliability of all constructs are reported by the Composite Reliability (CR) and Average Variance Extracted (AVE) results of all the constructs.
 According to Hair et al. (2021) and Fornell and Larcker (1981), CR values should exceed 0.70 and the AVE values should show more values than 0.50, which asserts that a construct measures consistently and explains an adequate amount of variance with its measures.
 As indicated in the findings of this paper, all the CR values ranged between 0.876 and 0.912, implying that they felt stronger in internal consistency than the required minimum.
 In the same way, the AVE values fell between 0.588 and 0.718 and indicated that the constructs accounted for over 50 percent of the observed variance and also the fact supported the convergent validity of the constructs.
 Hence, the findings demonstrated that the measurement model was reliable and valid in measuring the determinants of international student satisfaction and perceived competitiveness in the field of higher learning in Malaysia.

-Table 1: Validity and Reliability Test
+Table 1.
+Validity and Reliability Test